-The assessment items applied in the analysis and evaluation, and the result of each assessment item are shown below.

-- a.
-Scope of Board of Directors: Appropriate number of members for the company scope and operations format - b.
+The assessment items applied in the analysis and evaluation, and the result of each assessment item are shown below a.
+Scope of Board of Directors: Appropriate number of members for the company scope and operations format

+- b.
 Structure of the Board of Directors: Structure is appropriate for the current status of the Company in terms of the necessary balance of skills, knowledge, and experience, the status of diversity, and in terms of consistency with current strategy. - c.
 Operating status of Board of Directors' meetings: Meeting frequency and time allocation is appropriate and agenda details, materials, and explanations are appropriate.
 Meeting procession is appropriate and appropriate deliberations are made concerning decision-making. - d.
 Relationships with shareholders and other stakeholders: Board of Directors' meetings appropriate incorporate the perspective of major shareholders and other stakeholders. - e.
-Environment supporting risk-taking: The Board of Directors functions to promote appropriate risk-taking by executive directors primarily in the transportation business and based on the characteristics of Company operations.

-f.
-Monitoring of the Board of Directors: The Board of Directors mutually and appropriately monitors the representative director, executive directors, and other directors.

-(3) Summary of Results of Board of Directors Efficacy Evaluation
+Environment supporting risk-taking: The Board of Directors functions to promote appropriate risk-taking by executive directors primarily in the transportation business and based on the characteristics of Company operations. - f.
+Monitoring of the Board of Directors: The Board of Directors appropriately monitors the representative director, executive directors, and other directors. - (3) Summary of Results of Board of Directors Efficacy Evaluation

 Through an analysis and evaluation of each assessment item, we confirmed that the Company Board of Directors is sufficiently effective.
-Furthermore, in response to issues identified during the previous fiscal year, we provided preliminary explanations to both outside directors and outside Audit & Supervisory Board Members to increase opportunities for information sharing and to promote more active deliberations.
-We also increased the number of outside directors by one, resulting in outside directors representing one-third of the Board of Directors.
+Furthermore, in response to issues identified during the previous fiscal year, we enhanced business execution status reporting and strengthened information sharing.
 We will reference the perspective gained through this efficacy evaluation as we continue working to improve the functionality of the Board of Directors.